JPedroSilveira/polymorphism-with-cpp/README.md

-# mlp-lab-02
+# Models of Program Languages - Laboratory 2
-Exercise to learn about polymorphism.
+Exercise to learn about polymorphism with C++.